Patrick Scanlan

-Patrick Scanlan (1838 – September 5, 1903) was an Irish-born soldier who fought for the Union Army during the American Civil War.
+Patrick Scanlan (c.
+1838 – September 5, 1903) was an Irish-born soldier who fought for the Union Army during the American Civil War.
 He received the Medal of Honor for valor.

 Biography

-Scanlan received the Medal of Honor in January 21, 1897 for his actions at Ashepoo River, South Carolina on May 24, 1864 while with Company A of the 4th Massachusetts Volunteer Cavalry Regiment.
+Scanlan received the Medal of Honor on January 21, 1897, for his actions at Ashepoo River, South Carolina on May 24, 1864, while with Company A of the 4th Massachusetts Volunteer Cavalry Regiment.